 There are three types of entrants to property that exist under state law: invitees, licensees, and trespassers.
 However, under the Premises Liability Act, the distinction between invitees and licensees has been largely erased in Illinois.
 While old law and existing law in some other states creates a different standard between invitees and licensees, property owners are now expected to have the same duty of care to both categories of people.

 Invitees are those who are invited onto the premises, usually for a mutually beneficial purpose for the invitee and the property owners.
 This is most common in the business invitee context.
 For example, a person coming into a store is doing so to gain something for themselves, but will also benefit the store owner by paying money.
 Licensees are those who are allowed on a person’s property but were not necessarily invited.
 This could include friends, family members, or others who are simply visiting, but the property owner does not necessarily receive a benefit from the visit.

 Trespassers are not welcome and were never invited.
 They are afforded the lowest duty of care.
 The owner of the property only has an obligation not to intentionally injure the trespasser.
 This forbids willful and wanton conduct against the trespasser, such as setting traps or purposeful hazards designed to cause injury.
-A hazardous property lawyer in Elgin could help someone prove that they should not be considered a trespasser for purposes of a personal injury claim.
+A lawyer in Elgin could help someone prove that they should not be considered a trespasser for purposes of a property liability claim.

 Consult an Elgin Premises Liability Attorney